MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-v1.md

 **`alertRule`** - **Alert rule**<br>
 `string`.
 Required when `filterType = alertrule`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select from the currently configured alert rules to query for status.
+Selects from the currently configured alert rules to query for the status.

-Default value is to select all.
+The default value is to select all.
 <!-- :::editable-content-end::: -->
 <br>